nathanford/stylefill/README.md

 ## Issues

 __Version 1.0__
-So far, I have only been able to read CSS written in a `style` tag on the page.
+* So far, I have only been able to read CSS written in a `style` tag on the page.
 I am working on retrieving styles from external and inline CSS.
+* This will not yet work in IE8, but a fix will be coming soon for this.